Vision Campaign for a Healthy Watershed

 Caring for and connecting people to conserved lands

-The 2020 Vision includes a 5-year plan to strategically scale up the land trust’s staffing and organizational capacity to monitor, care for, and connect people to these lands and waters in perpetuity.
+The Vision Campaign includes a 5-year plan to strategically scale up the land trust’s staffing and organizational capacity to monitor, care for, and connect people to these lands and waters in perpetuity.

 Preserves owned by FRLT